George Scratchley Brown: Chairman of the Joint Chiefs of Staff

 Following the SALT I Treaty Talk in 1972, the Ford administration which continued the Nixon Administration Détente policy began the SALT II Treaty Talk.
-Ford tried to had the SALT II Treaty Talk before the 1976 Presidential Election and ask the Defense Department to immediately come-up with the important point for the SALT II Treaty.
+Ford tried to had the SALT II Treaty talk before the 1976 presidential election and ask the Defense Department to immediately come-up with the important point for the SALT II Treaty.
 Together with Secretary of Defense Donald Rumsfeld, Brown worked together to develop the important point for SALT II Treaty.
 However the SALT II Treaty important points doesn't come up due to several disagreements and failed to meet its deadline before the 1976 election.
-The Treaty was eventually signed in 1979 during the Carter administration.
+The treaty was eventually signed in 1979 during the Carter administration.

-Brown who was known for speaking frankly and forthright eventually causing some of his speech got heavily criticized during his term as chairman.
-The event happened when Brown commented on two occasions—firstly to a Duke University audience in October 1974, and then to a French reporter in 1976—that Israel was becoming a burden to the Pentagon and that he believed the reason for continual military aid was due to Jews having control over America's banks, newspapers and elected officials.
+Brown had a reputation for speaking frankly and forthright, as indicated by some of his statements getting heavily criticized during his term as chairman.
+The event happened when Brown commented on two occasions—firstly to a Duke University audience in October 1974, and then to a French reporter in 1976—that Israel was becoming a burden to the Pentagon and that he believed the reason for continued military aid was due to Jews having control over America's banks, newspapers and elected officials.
 His exact words were: